Characteristic cycles and the microlocal geometry of the Gauss map, I: The Fourier-Mukai transform

-and we claim that these are compatible with the associativity, commutativity and unit constraints.
-The crucial part is the commutativity constraint where we must see that the correct signs occur.
-This amounts to the compatibility of the relative de Rham functor for right modules with the action of the symmetric group on external tensor products and follows as in the absolute case~\cite[prop.~1.5]{MaximSaitoSchuermann}.
+This amounts to the compatibility of the relative de Rham functor for {\em right} $\scrD$-modules with the action of the symmetric group on external tensor products and follows by the same sign computation as in~\cite[prop.~1.5]{MaximSaitoSchuermann}.

 We now want to apply the generic vanishing property~\eqref{eq:gvt} from section~\ref{sec:fouriermukai-intro} to get a tensor functor with values in locally free sheaves on any finitely generated tensor subcategory of $\M(A)$.
-However, by definition $\M(A)$ is the quotient of $\Mhol(\scrD_A)$ by the Serre subcategory of {\em all} negligible modules, whereas for the construction of principal bundles we want to work on a {\em fixed} open subset $U\subseteq A^\natural$ and only take the quotient by those negligible modules whose Fourier-Mukai transform vanishes on this given subset.
-So let $\Mhol(\scrD_A,U) \subset \Mhol(\scrD_A)$ be the full abelian subcategory of all holonomic modules with the property that the generic vanishing condition \eqref{eq:gvt} holds on $U$ for all their subquotients, and let $\M(A, U)$ be the quotient of this full abelian subcategory by the Serre subcategory of all negligible modules contained in it.
+However, by definition $\M(A)$ is the quotient of $\Mhol(\scrD_A)$ by the Serre subcategory of {\em all} negligible modules, whereas for the construction of principal bundles we want to work on a {\em fixed} open subset $U\subseteq A^\natural$ and only take the quotient by those negligibles whose Fourier-Mukai transform vanishes on this given subset.
+So let $\Mhol(\scrD_A,U) \subset \Mhol(\scrD_A)$ be the full abelian subcategory of all holonomic modules with the property that the generic vanishing condition \eqref{eq:gvt} holds on $U$ for all their subquotients and their duals, and denote by $\M(A, U)$ the quotient of this full abelian subcategory by the Serre subcategory of all negligible modules contained in it.
 We have a commutative diagram

 where $i$ comes from the universal property of the quotient $\M(A)$ and is a fully faithful embedding by~\cite[lemma 12.3]{KrWVanishing}.
-As in theorem~13.2 of loc.~cit.~the essential image of $i$ is stable under the convolution product, and this endows $\M(A, U)$ with a natural structure of a rigid abelian tensor category which is compatible with our previous constructions: The tensor subcategories generated by $\scrM \in \Mhol(A, U)$ in~$\M(A, U)$ and in $\M(A)$ are naturally equivalent.
-Now we obtain a well-defined functor
+As in theorem~13.2 of loc.~cit.~its essential image is stable under convolution, making $\M(A, U)$ a rigid abelian tensor category in a way compatible with our previous constructions: For any~$\scrM \in \Mhol(A, U)$, the tensor categories that it generates in~$\M(A, U)$ and in~$\M(A)$ are equivalent.
+Using the tensor functor